royoelen/DataQC/README.md

 `--ExpSdThresh` Threshold for declaring expression sample outlier, based on the deviation from the means of first two expression PCs.
 Defaults to 4 SD from the mean.

 `--ContaminationArea` Threshold for declaring samples as contaminated on XIST vs Y-chr gene expression plot.
 Defaults to 30 degrees, meaning that samples which have high expression of both, X-chr and Y-chr genes are likely contaminated.

+Optional arguments:

+`--InclusionList` File with the genotype IDs to keep in the analysis (one per row).
+Useful for e.g. keeping in only the samples which have part of the biobank, etc. By default, pipeline keeps all samples in.

+`--ExclusionList` File with the genotype IDs to remove from the analysis (one per row).
+Useful for removing part of the samples from the analysis if these are from different ancestry.
+In case of the overlap between inclusion list and exclusion list, intersect is kept in the analysis.

 ### Running the data QC command